prosyslab/evaluating-directed-fuzzing-artifact/README.md

 - If fuzzing is not running, check section 1.2 of this document to see if your system is properly configured.
 - If you have terminated the experiment, for example, by pressing `Ctrl+C`, you may need to clean up the Docker containers before running next experiment.
 This is because the name of the Docker container is fixed and the new experiment will fail if the old containers are still running.
 You can clean up the containers by running `docker kill $(docker ps -q)`.
 Note that this will kill all the running containers, so be careful when running this command.
 - New results (ex. cxxfilt-2016-4487-AFLGo) will overwrite the old results in `output/data`.
 If you want to keep the old results, you should make a backup.

+&nbsp;

+### __4. Expanding the artifact__

+#### __4.1.
+Adding new targets__
+You can add new targets to the artifact by following the steps below.

+1. Add the target program to the `docker-setup/benchmark-project` directory.
+- `build.sh` to build the project that contains the target program and `seeds` directory to store the seed inputs for the target program is required. `poc` directory to store the proof of concept inputs is optional.
+- FYI, the structure of `docker-setup/benchmark-project` is similar to Google's [Fuzzer Test Suite](https://github.com/google/fuzzer-test-suite).

+2. Add necessary target information.
+- Add the target line information to `docker-setup/target/line`.
+- Add a asan-based triage logic to `scripts/triage.py`.
+- Add a patch to `docker-setup/triage` for patch-based triage.

+3. Add target to build scripts.
+- To build script for each fuzzing tool in `docker-setup/build_bench_*.sh`.
+- To build script for the patched binaries `docker-setup/build_patched.sh`.
+- For DAFL, you need to support target in `docker-setup/setup_DAFL.sh`.

+4. Rebuild the Docker image.
+This step is necessary because the Docker image must contain all the target binaries to run the experiments.

+4. Add the target to experiment scripts
+- To the dictionary `FUZZ_TARGETS` and `SLICE_TARGETS` in `scripts/benchmark.py`.

+5. Add the static analysis overhead to `sa_overhead.csv`.

+#### __4.2.
+Adding new fuzzing tools__
+You can add new fuzzing tools to the artifact by following the steps below.

+1. Write a setup script for the new fuzzing tool in `docker-setup` with the name `setup_*.sh`.

+2. Write a build script for the new fuzzing tool in `docker-setup` with the name `build_bench_*.sh`.

+3. Write a run script for the new fuzzing tool in `docker-setup/tool-script` with the name `run_*.sh`.

+4. Add lines in the Docker script to install the new fuzzing tool.

+4. Add the new fuzzing tool to the dictionary `SUPPORTED_TOOLS` in `scripts/reproduce.py`.